 Our blogging service involves working with clients to agree a clear schedule, usually over the course of 12 months.

 That sounds simple, but in reality it involves doing our research and knowing precisely what to look for.

-While measuring the success of a client’s blogging schedule over the previous six months, Google Analytics exposed an impressive find.
+While measuring the success of a client’s blogging schedule in the first six months of 2019, Google Analytics exposed an impressive find.

 A blog on ‘inheritance tax in 2019/20’ saw this client obtain the fourth highest organic search result for this term on Google, outranking content on the same topic provided by GOV.UK, the Money Advice Service, and the Telegraph.

 Its success was down to the content containing just the right amount of less competitive but relevant search terms, and Google acknowledging the practice as an increasingly authoritative source of information.

 When we checked in again in October this year, we found that this single page of content was continuing to deliver amazing results.